Roof restoration cost is approximately one-third of a new roof. Both tile and metal roofing can be restored and the results may surprise you.

 Of course, your roof is different from others, and your Brisbane roofer will need to inspect it, determine what needs to be done and estimate how long the work will take.

 Factors affecting the size of the job in include the level of damage, the height of the roof, the level of finish you want and the weather.
 Since some factors are out of anyone’s control, you will only get an estimated timeframe.

-As a rough gauge, however, most roof restoration projects take 2-3 days in good weather conditions.
+As a rough gauge, however, most tile and metal roof restoration projects take 2-3 days in good weather conditions.
 Note that your roofer may need some time to finish other jobs and prepare, so start time may not be immediate.

 Importantly, regardless of the time is takes to start, and finish, your project, using an expert team, like Dr Roof, will reduce the impact on your life during the restoration, and ensure a long-lasting result: a strong, beautiful roof.